GGEMS/ggems/doc/source/sources.rst

 .. sectionauthor:: Julien Bert
 .. codeauthor:: Didier Benoit

-Class cone-beam source for composed by different methods to characterize the source.
-In this source, the user can define a focal, an aperture, an orbiting angle, etc. This source mainly used in CT application.
+Class cone-beam source.
+The user can define a focal, an aperture, an orbiting angle, etc. This source mainly used in CT application.

 ------------